Tom Petty and the Heartbreakers: Comeback and return to popularity (1989–2005)

-In 1996, Petty "reunited" with the Heartbreakers and released a soundtrack to the film She's the One starring Cameron Diaz and Jennifer Aniston, titled Songs and Music from "She's the One".
+In 1996, Petty reunited with the Heartbreakers and released a soundtrack to the film She's the One starring Cameron Diaz and Jennifer Aniston, titled Songs and Music from "She's the One".
 Three songs charted from the album: "Walls (Circus)" (featuring Lindsey Buckingham), "Climb that Hill", and a song written by Lucinda Williams, "Changed the Locks".
 The album also included a cover version of Beck's song "Asshole".
 Curt Bisquera, not an official member of the group, was the drummer on most of the album, with Ringo Starr substituting on one track and Ferrone playing on two others.

 In 1999, Petty and the Heartbreakers released the album Echo, produced by Rick Rubin.
-The album reached number 10 in the U.S. album charts and featured, amongst other singles, "Room at the Top".
+The album reached number 10 in the U.S. album charts and featured, among other singles, "Room at the Top".
 The band was still officially a four-piece (Petty, Campbell, Tench and Epstein), augmented by Ferrone on drums and Scott Thurston on various guitars, lap steel and ukulele.
 Both Ferrone and Thurston were promoted to full band membership after the album was released, and would remain Heartbreakers for the rest of the band's existence.

 On April 28, 1999, Tom Petty and the Heartbreakers received a star on the Hollywood Walk of Fame, located at 7018 Hollywood Boulevard, for their contributions to the recording industry.

 In 2002, the group released The Last DJ.
 Many of the tracks' lyrics contain stinging attacks on the music industry and major record companies.
 The album reached number 9 in the U.S. charts.
 Bassist Ron Blair played on two of the tracks.
 He replaced Epstein, who had previously been Blair's replacement, on the band's 2002 tour as a result of Epstein's deepening personal problems and drug abuse.
 Epstein died in 2003 at the age of 47.